GuyDupenloup/gpt2_model_tuning/README.md

 See Github repo: [GPT-2 Model From Research Papers:](https://github.com/GuyDupenloup/gpt2_model_from_research_papers)

-In this new project, I fine-tune that model for three different applications:
+In this project, I fine-tune that model for three different applications:

 - **Instruction tuning**: teach the model to follow instructions.